 \section{Statement of results}

-In this section we provide precise statements of our results.
+In this section, we provide precise statements of our results.
 We begin by describing the processes that will later appear as possible scaling limits of RTRW's on $\Z$.
-We will define first the Fractional Kinetics processes, then introduce our new class of Spatially Subordinated Brownian Motions, and then specialize this definition to introduce the Fontes-Isopi-Newman (or FIN) diffusion. \begin{definition}[Fractional Kinetics] Let $(B_t)_{t\geq0}$ be a standard one-dimensional Brownian Motion and let $(V^\alpha_t)_{t\geq0}$ be an $\alpha$-stable subordinator (for some $\alpha\in(0,1)$) independent of $B$.
-Let $\psi^\alpha_t:=\inf\{s\geq0:V_s^\alpha>t\}$.
-The Fractional Kinetics process of index $\alpha$, $Z^\alpha$, is defined as
+We will define first the Fractional Kinetics processes, then introduce our new class of spatially subordinated Brownian motions, and then specialize this definition to introduce the Fontes--Isopi--Newman (or FIN) diffusion.